Categories

 It became my best source of news and insight on the matter, and led me to some of the resources that inspired Radiation, Disaster & Hubris, which is one of the most read posts I’ve written.
 This happened because of two factors.
 One, I had friends who were there and reporting on their experiences through Facebook, and two, the Kyoto Journal had just started its Facebook page and was doing a great job of sourcing useful reports.
 I was simultaneously getting the first hand accounts from those I knew and cared about, who were being directly affected by the events, and getting well-selected material and analysis from local and global sources sorted through by Kyoto Journal editors.
 All this was provided to me via Facebook on my news feed.

-So is Facebook an alternative to the New York Times?
+So is Facebook an alternative to The New York Times?
 Hardly, but depending on who you have selected to supply your news feed with content, it can be pretty damn good for news.

 This kind of combined reporting was incredibly satisfying in terms of what I needed and wanted to know.
 Facebook made it possible.